citusdata/citus_docs/performance/scaling_data_ingestion.rst

 | 8 cores -  30GB RAM | 4 * (1 core - 15GB RAM) |           8.6 |               29,600 |
 +---------------------+-------------------------+---------------+----------------------+

-We have three observations following from these benchmark numbers.
-First, the top row shows performance numbers for an entry level Citus cluster with one c4.xlarge (two cpu cores) as the coordinator and two r4.large (one cpu core each) as worker nodes.
+We have three observations that follow from these benchmark numbers.
+First, the top row shows performance numbers for an entry level Citus cluster with one c4.xlarge (two physical cpu cores) as the coordinator and two r4.large (one physical cpu core each) as worker nodes.
 This basic cluster can deliver 9,000 INSERTs per second, or 775 million transactional INSERT statements per day.

 Second, a more powerful Citus cluster that has about four times the CPU capacity can deliver 30K INSERTs per second, or 2.75 billion INSERT statements per day.